Cooperation outside Europe

 Every year, data protection supervisory authorities from all over the world come together for consultations during the Global Privacy Assembly (GPA).
 This conference is also partly accessible to representatives from the business sector, NGOs and science.

-- Digital Education Working Group;
+- Digital Economy and Society Working Group

-- International Enforcement Cooperation Working Group.
+- International Enforcement Cooperation Working Group

 For more information, see the website of the Global Privacy Assembly.